IBM/varnish-operator/README.md

 ### Building

+**WARNING**: building requires docker to be running.
+HOWEVER, if you try to use docker associated with a minikube deployment, trying to build the image will blow up with a "permission denied" error, **and destroy your minikube deployment**.
+Use `docker-machine` or anything not-minikube to build this.

 Part of the project involves code generation.
 The documentation is...thin on what gets generated and what doesn't, but it appears that the `operator/pkg/apis/icm/v1alpha1/types.go` file drives code generation.

 What this means is that, on first run and any time you change the `types.go` file: